-Mike Rosenberg is an Associate Professor in the Strategic Management Department of IESE Business School.
+Mike Rosenberg is a Professor of the Practice of Management in the Strategic Management Department of IESE Business School.
 He began teaching part time in the MBA and Global Executive programs in 1999 and joined the faculty on a full time basis in 2003.

 Professor Rosenberg lectures in IESE’s MBA and Executive Education programs, where he teaches strategy, geo-politics, and sustainability and publishes a weekly blog on these topics under the title Doing Business on the Earth.